 The recorded history of hearing loss goes back hundreds of years, and people have created technology to correct it for just about as long.
 Today’s hearing aid technology is far from perfect and still evolving, but it’s come a long way since the days of the very first attempts to improve hearing.
-When you look at the “hearing aids” of decades past, today’s modern hearing aid technology begins to look pretty amazing.
+When you look at the hearing aids of decades past, today’s modern hearing aid technology starts to look pretty amazing.

 First Attempts at Improving Hearing

 Beginning in the 13th century, people were using hollowed-out sheep and cow horns to help in hearing the world around them.
 The funnel shape of the horns served to collect and concentrate the sound, aiming it toward the eardrum.
 The ear trumpet was invented in the 18th century.
 These metal, funnel-shaped devices served the same purpose as the animal horns, to collect sound and direct it toward the ears.
 While ear trumpets were bulky and didn’t work very well, they were the only option available until the 19th century.

 The combination of the invention of the telephone and the practical uses for electricity had a huge impact on the development of electronic hearing aids.
 People with hearing loss were amazed at how well they could hear over the telephone compared to their hearing abilities in person.
 One famous person who dealt with hearing loss, Thomas Edison, worked to improve this situation.
 He invented the carbon transmitter for the phone in 1870.
 This transmitter amplified the electrical signals and increased decibel levels, making it even easier for people to hear.